jenkinsci/cerberus-testing-plugin/README.md

-# Execute Cerberus Test Plugin For Jenkins
+# Cerberus Jenkins Plugin

-This plugin allow :
+This plugin allows :
-* Launch a test campaign on cerberus
+* To launch a test campaign on Cerberus
-* Wait Cerberus execute it
+* To wait Cerberus executes it
-* Display a report on console.
+* To display a report on console.
 Fail if a test is ko, else sucess.

 ## What is cerberus ?
 Cerberus is an open source, user friendly, **automated testing sofware**.
 See [website](https://www.cerberus-testing.org) for more information

 ## Get started
-* install plugin on Jenkins
+* Install plugin on Jenkins
-* Plugin add global parameter on Jenkins :
+* Set parameters on "Manage Jenkins" screen :
 ![build_parameter](docs/build_parameter.png "Build parameter")

 ### On Jenkins
-* To add an execution of a campaign cerberus on a job, add a new build step "Execute Cerberus Campaign", and configure parameter :
+* To add a campaign Cerberus execution on a job, add a new build step "Execute Cerberus Campaign", and set parameters :
 ![global_parameter](docs/global_parameter.png "Global parameter")

 ### On Jenkinsfile
-* Just call `executeCerberusCampaigne` function with parameter :
+* Just call `executeCerberusCampaigne` function with parameters :
-	* `campaignName` : Name of campaign to execute
+	* `campaignName` : Campaign name to execute
-	* `platform` :  Paltform to execute (define into Cerberus)
+	* `platform` :  Platform to execute (define into Cerberus)
 	* `environment` :  Environment to execute (define into Cerberus)
 	* `browser` : Browser executed by Cerberus to test application.
 If `browser` is empty, use global settings of Cerberus plugin.
 	* `browserVersion` :  Browser version executed by Cerberus to test application.
 If `browserVersion` is empty, use global settings of Cerberus plugin.